 Email: defra.helpline@defra.gsi.gov.uk

-Perfluorooctane sulfonate (PFOS) is a chemical used in aqueous film forming foam (AFFF) which is highly polluting if it escapes into the environment.
-AFFF foams were used to fight fires involving flammable liquids like fuel (Class B fires).
+Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS) are highly polluting chemicals previously used in aqueous film forming foam (AFFF) to fight fires involving flammable liquids like fuel (Class B fires), also known as C8 foam.

 Comply with Control of Major Accident Hazards (COMAH) regulations